goessner/ctrling/docs/index.md

 * *output* monitoring values.
 * *structuring* elements.

-All section objects are generating plain native HTML (form) elements in the background (shadow DOM).
+All section objects are generating plain native HTML (form) elements in the background (shadow DOM) [[1]](#1).
 That markup is hidden and separated from other code on the page &mdash; thus avoiding code collisions.

 ## 2. Getting Started